 How to Dog Proof Your Home

 Dog proofing your house once will impress pet owners and keep your Rover dogs safe—it’s a win-win.
 Pro tip: Once you dog proof, mention it on your Rover profile to really stand out.

 - Keep all medications and cleaning products out of reach.
 We recommend putting them in cupboards so a dog doesn’t mistake them for treats.

 - Keep food off the counter.
 We know that cupboard space can be limited, but it’s best to just put all food away when you have Rover guests—even that container of gummy vitamins.

 - Get bins with lids that latch.
 It’s a game-changer, we promise.

 - Use baby gates or exercise pens to keep dogs in bounds.
 Block rooms with items you don’t want the dog interacting with, like your caged pets or that Italian leather chair.

 - Add extra protection around doorways.
 Consider setting up an exercise pen around frequently used doors to the outside so the dog can’t slip out of the door.

 - Don’t keep an open doggie door.
 We know, doggie doors are convenient, but it means it’s tough to keep an eye on your Rover dogs.

 - Check your own fence.
-Make sure your fence has no holes or furniture/firewood stacked up against the fence—it’s easier than you think for dogs to get around piles of wood.
+Make sure your fence has no holes or furniture/wood stacked up against it—it’s easier than you think for dogs to get around piles of wood.

 - Keep purses and bags off the floor.
 Dogs think if something’s on the floor, it’s open for business.
 Make sure to keep your credit cards, gym clothes, and other belongings out of reach.